Team Leadership Model

 The Four Layers or Steps in the Team Leadership Model

 1. Top layer: Effective team performance begins with leader’s mental model of the situation and then determining if the situation requires Action or Monitoring?

 2. Second Layer: Is it at an Internal or External leadership level?

-4. Bottom layer: Correctly performing the above three steps creates high Performance through Development and Maintenance functions.
+4. Bottom layer: Correctly performing the above three steps create high Performance through Development and Maintenance functions.

 Team Leadership Function Interventions

 Internal Task Functions:

 Focus on goals by clarifying and/or getting agreement